 There is speculation that the radio was actually originally built on Corregidor before its capture (and subsequent Bataan death march to Cabanatuan) but was later modified in the POW camp for a 6J7 tube after the original 12SK7 tube burned out as described above.
 The 12SK7 (VT-131) pentode tube would have been a logical choice at a forward Army base in WWII.
 That tube would have been available in quantity as it is used in the Army aircraft Command Set receivers and others during that time.
 It’s also obviously suitable in a single-tube radio design.
 Considering the parts requirements, the Corregidor assembly scenario rings true to me – but no firm record of that.

-Its discovery at Lieutenant Gibson’s bunk would certainly have been bad for that American soldier, at a minimum.
-Their radio escaped discovery by the Japanese guards until the camp was assaulted and liberated on 30 JAN, 1945.
+Its discovery at Lieutenant Gibson’s bunk would certainly have resulted in his summary murder, at a minimum.
+But it escaped discovery by the Japanese guards until the camp was assaulted and liberated on 30 JAN, 1945.
 Assault personnel were from Company’s C and F, 6th Ranger Battalion, Alamo scouts and Filipino guerillas.
 The original radio apparently disappeared into The Fog of War at that time.

 Using a radio like this in a POW camp also presents a “technical” discovery risk – the radio actually radiates a signal on the frequency to which it is tuned.
 That is inherent in a simple regenerative receiver circuit.
 If the POW camp had a shortwave communications receiver in their HQ (they likely did), any Japanese radio operator also listening to any of these radio stations would have heard the signal from the canteen radio on the same frequency.
 Any radio operator worthy of the name would immediately recognize it and realize that’s what they were hearing.
 VERY risky.